 QTL for multiple elements typically colocalized in our study.
 This may not be surprising, as maintaining ion homeostasis requires a network of ion uptake, transportation, trafficking, and sequestration mechanisms, and not all genes in this regulatory network will be ion-specific (Clemens, 2001).
 We saw substantial colocalization of P QTL with cation QTL, always with elements most abundant in soil as cations with 1+ or 2+ charge.
-Phosphorus is a component of key molecules of plants such as ATP, nucleic acids, and inorganic P, the form most readily accessed by plants, is likely co-transported with positively charged ions (Schachtman et al., 1998).
+Phosphorus is a component of key molecules of plants such as ATP, nucleic acids, and the form of phosphorous most readily accessed by plants, inorganic P, is likely co-transported with positively charged ions (Schachtman et al., 1998).
 Colocalization of P QTL with cation QTL in our study might thus reflect co-transportation of P and cations at the gene level.
 Indeed, we found a few cation transporters annotated for A. thaliana in the P QTL intervals, including high-affinity K+ transporter, ZIP metal ion transporter family, and Ctr copper transporter family.
 P QTL colocalized with K and/or Ca QTL at three positions (8K@10.7, 9K@60.9, and 9N@2.4).
 P, K, and Ca are all macronutrients, which plants need in large quantities.
 Although different populations may have adapted to soil types with different quantities of these elements, the need for these macronutrients in large quantities could have facilitated the evolution of similar or shared mechanisms or network to take up these elements from soils, thus yielding colocalizing QTL.
 Alternatively, colocalization could be coincidental and/or simply due to multiple linked genes.
-In support of this view, P also had five QTL that did not colocalized, as did the important macronutrient Mg (6 non-colocalizing QTL out of 9).
-P and Mg deficiencies in soils are often widespread (Maathuis, 2009); thus, an alternative adaptive scenario is that switchgrass plants were under stronger selection to increase uptake or tolerate lower levels of accumulation of these two macronutrients, which drove the increase in variation for content of these elements and led to ion-specific QTL.
+In support of this view, P also had many QTL that were singletons (5 non-colocalizing QTL out of 14), as did the important macronutrient Mg (6 non-colocalizing QTL out of 9).
+P and Mg deficiencies in soils are often widespread (Maathuis, 2009); thus, an potential adaptive scenario is that switchgrass plants were under stronger selection to increase uptake or tolerate lower levels of accumulation of these two macronutrients, the segregation of which drove the increase in variation for content of these elements and led to ion-specific QTL.
 Indeed, our study identified significantly more QTL for macronutrients than expected (2.05x enrichment, binomial test p < 0.001).
 Identification of these QTL and their reaction norms is the first step in testing hypotheses of local adaptation in natural environments.